-Typically, scammers spread sextortion scams via email.
-However, in this case they use hacked WordPress and Blogger accounts to post these scam messages in front pages of various websites.
-Once visited, those websites show posts stating that visitor's computer is hacked and its camera was used to record a video where a visitor can be seen watching a video on some adult website.
-Scammers behind these scams try to trick people into paying them money by stating that they will spread a recorded video if they will not be paid a certain amount of money.
-We strongly recommend not to trust such scams even if they are posted on legitimate blogging websites (like hacked WebPress and Blogger pages) or anywhere else.
+Typically, scammers proliferate sextortion scams via email, however, in this case, they are implemented through hacked WordPress and Blogger accounts, which post scam messages on the homepages of various websites.
+Once opened, the sites display posts stating that the visitor's computer is hacked and the camera was used to record a video, whereby the visitor can be seen watching a video on an adult website.
+Scammers behind these posts attempt to trick people by stating that they will distribute recorded videos unless victims pay the ransoms.
+Never trust these scams, even if they are posted on legitimate blogging websites (such as hacked WebPress, Blogger pages) or elsewhere.

-The text in those sextortion scams might be different (a few examples of those scams are provided below), however, scammers use them for the same purpose: to extract money from unsuspecting people.
-Scammers claim that user's computer has been infected with some malicious software that allowed them to access computer's camera and record a video (or take photos) of a user while he was visiting some adult website and/or watched adult video.
-Quite often they claim that installed malware was used to record screen and access microphone as well.
-Either way, scammers threaten to send recorded compromising material to user's contacts, friends, or/and spread it on the Internet if they will not receive a certain amount of money (typically, cryptocurrency).
-In our examples they ask for about $700.
-If such scams are displayed on legitimate pages like WordPress, Blogger, and so on, then it is very likely that some other user's account was hacked and used for fraudulent purposes.
-As we mentioned in the introduction, scammers often spread sextortion scams via email as well.
-In one way or another, such scams should never be trusted.
+The text within sextortion scams can differ (some examples are provided below), however, scammers use them for the same purpose: to extort money from unsuspecting people.
+Scammers claim that the user's computer has been infected with malicious software, which allowed them to access the computer's camera and record a video (or take photos) whilst the user was supposedly visiting an adult website and/or watching an adult video.
+They often claim that installed malware was used to record the screen and access the microphone.
+In any case, scammers threaten to send the compromising material to the user's contacts, friends, and/or to distribute it across the internet, unless they receive a certain sum (typically, in a cryptocurrency).
+In our example, they demand approximately $700.
+If these scams are displayed on legitimate web pages such as WordPress, Blogger, etc., it is likely that another user's account was hacked and employed for fraudulent purposes.
+As mentioned, scammers often proliferate sextortion scams via email.
+In all cases, the messages within these scams should never be trusted.
 We receive a great deal of feedback from concerned users about this type of email scam.